Who enrolls in the Program?

 When are the courses offered?

 Courses are offered during the late afternoon (4:30-7:10) or evening (7:20-10:00) hours.
 Our goal is to offer every course twice per year.
-However, this is subject to enrollment and budget fluctuations, so that in some years, a course may only be offered once.
+However, this is subject to enrollment and budget fluctuations; some years, a course only may be offered once.